ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

 ##### Listen to the service worker communication in the main app and trigger a React Context API action

-If you are an early adopter who uses React Context API to manage your state, or have just switched to Context from Redux as an experiment like me, the above method won't work for you, because you can't dispatch a Context action in the index.js, out of the scope of React, and by extension any React Context.
+If you are an early adopter who uses React Context API to manage your state or have just switched to Context from Redux as an experiment like me, the above method won't work for you, because you can't dispatch a Context action in the index.js, out of the scope of React, and by extension any React Context.

 This problem can be easily addressed by moving the above code block in index.js into any component that has access to the necessary Context or even into the Context itself.
-One catch to this, however, is that you must wrap the block in a `useEffect()` hook to make it only run once after the component is first mounted, otherwise you'll run into the annoying bug of receiving more messages in the app than the service worker actually sends.
+One catch to this, however, is that you must wrap the block in a `useEffect()` hook to make it only run once after the component is first mounted, otherwise you'll run into the annoying bug of receiving more messages in the app than the service worker sends.

 ```jsx
 // someContext.js or someComponentWithContextAccess.js